ridgekuhn/arklone-arkos/README.md

 #### Can I use it on Windows, MacOS, or other Linux Distros? ####

 **Linux**

-arklone is written in bash, and relies on tools like `apt`, `dpkg`, and `inotify-tools`.
+A RetroPie release is planned soon. arklone is written in bash, and relies on tools like `apt`, `dpkg`, and `inotify-tools`.
 It should theoretically work on any Debian-based distro, as long as your content is organized in the [expected directory hierarchy](#changing-retroarch-content-root).
-A RetroPie release is planned soon.
+See [Advanced arklone Configuration](#advanced-arklone-configuration) for more info.

 **Windows and MacOS**

 If your cloud provider offers a desktop client, you should install and use that instead.

 #### Can I add my own custom directories? ####

 See the [Path Units](/DEVELOPERS.md#path-units) section of the developer docs.

+#### Why Am I Seeing "ERROR: Directory Not Found" During Boot?  ####

+If you have automatic syncing enabled, arklone attempts to download all the different save directories it knows about from the cloud remote.
+If they don't exist on the cloud remote, these messages are generated for logging and debugging purposes.
+If there are any actual problems downloading save data from the cloud, you will be presented with a dialog screen, and asked if you want to proceed or view the log file.
+If you don't see this dialog screen and your device boots straight into EmulationStation, then everything is ok!

+#### Can I Use arklone to Sync ROMs or BIOS files? ####

+Not unless you want to [set it up yourself](/DEVELOPERS.md).
+Many users' game libraries are massive and would probably exceed the storage limit on your cloud account several times over.
+There are also system performance implications for keeping this much data synced on low-power devices, like the ones ArkOS is designed for, where the background sync operations may affect gameplay.
+It's probably much faster/efficient to transfer your game libraries from device-to-device via USB or over your LAN.